 Most students will take an additional two courses in the fall semester and four courses in the spring semester.
 Students must have 24 credits to graduate, so the exact number of courses taken depends on how many credits are associated with each course.
 Students studying on less than a full time basis should begin with the two required courses in the fall semester.

 Some students are particularly interested in taking courses that will introduce them to the American Legal System.
-One approach would be some of the first year required courses for J.D. students.
+One approach would be to register for some of the first year required courses for J.D. students.
 First year students at UM are required to take: Contracts, Torts, Civil Procedure, Property Law, Constitutional Law I, and Criminal Procedure.

 Foreign law graduates wishing to pursue the NY Bar exam upon completion of the LL.M. program, should consult the New York State Board of Law Examiners website.